DefensiveOrigins/LabBuilding101/README.md

 ## &#x2462; Go Check Out the Builder Code

 "In the silence of the shadows, the wise do not merely wield their swords; they study the forge that shapes them.
-For it is not the weapon, but the understanding of its purpose, that leads to the unraveling of the hidden and the protection of the realm." -duckduckAI
+For it is not the weapon, but the understanding of its purpose, that leads to the unraveling of the hidden and the protection of the realm." -duckAIckler

 </summary><blockquote>